mkbabb/parse-that/docs/tranches/B/B.md

 kill the conforming atom.
 A1 owner evidence `4f772fd` rejects the first repair because it omits suggestion/secondary checkpoint counts, recovery-sync shadow state, exact direct/nested fault assertions and the actual `JSON.parse` oracle.
-Its 0.8716–1.0327× raw rows are likewise inadmissible. `P6-A2` is the only next same-seat correction: one complete scalar checkpoint schema, complete fault assertions and real native oracle, followed by a new exact-M2 scale-4 raw floor only after preflight is green.
+Its 0.8716–1.0327× raw rows are likewise inadmissible.
+A2 owner evidence `c9d8be1`, `audit/P6-SIR-A2-OWNER-SOL-ADJUDICATION-2026-07-30.md`, confirms 21/21 typed fault positions and the real native oracle, then finds six accepted-M2 ordinary-failure offset mismatches.
+Root `trim` and `trim.or(failing-right)` have the same signed return and existing A2 state while M2 requires offsets `1` and `0`; frontier cannot supply the distinction.
+A2's 0.8991–1.1562× rows are arithmetically sound but inadmissible.

+`P6-A3` is the only next same-seat correction.
+It may add one parse-local `failureOffset` provenance scalar, never consulted for control or return-kind discrimination, with exact atomic save/restore and pass-through propagation.
+It must close all 21 typed-fault and 23 routine-mismatch rows before a new exact-M2 scale-4 raw floor.
 Any admissible raw row below 10× kills the atom before bootstrap, CSS or broader planes.
 Genealogy remains `SPLIT`, surrounding topology remains folded into P3, novelty/family credit remains zero, and full CSS plus all downstream formation/execution edges remain blocked.
 No distinct P7 may be dispatched absent a genuinely new, reached cost-removal edge.

 ## Debt and terminal dispositions